kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 ![Create an EFS partition](images/create-efs-volume.png){.thumbnail}

-Here are the parameters you may use to create your volume :
+Provide the following parameters to create a volume:

 | Name                | Description                | Required      |
 | ------------------- | -------------------------- | ------------- |